Banks rarely fail in Canada, but how many billions of dollars would be needed if there's trouble? | CBC News

 Below the near-term target

-The CDIC's deposit insurance is funded through premiums from its member institutions, which include the country's big banks and dozens of federally regulated credit unions, as well as loan and trust companies.
+The CDIC's deposit insurance is funded through premiums from its dozens of member institutions, which include the country's big banks, federally regulated credit unions, and loan and trust companies.

 The federal agency has a near-term target for its deposit protection funding of 85 basis points — or 85/100ths of one per cent — of its insured deposits.